 But in the summer of 2020, the county sued Griset, pointing out that the water he was selling was going to what they considered to be an unlawful crop.
 The civil lawsuit alleges that he engaged in “wasteful” and “unreasonable” water use and implies that his operation may be causing other residents’ wells to run dry.

-Demonstrating a direct link between groundwater depletion and cannabis is difficult, however, and the case is a good example of why focusing on science is so important, according to Gooch, who recently moved to a new position with the State Water Resources Control Board and is no longer working on the Shasta Valley modeling.
+Demonstrating a direct link between groundwater depletion and cannabis is difficult, however, and the case is a good example of why focusing on science is so important, according to Gooch, who recently moved to a new position with the California Geological Survey and is no longer working on the Shasta Valley modeling.
 “We don’t know where these dry wells are, we only have general ideas,” he adds.
 “Because no one brought up information to analyze from a scientific perspective, it’s all conjecture and rumor.
 And unfortunately, we can’t do anything with that.”